alphagov/govuk-developer-docs/source/manual/dns.html.md

 requesting any changes:

 - 2nd line (via email)
-- GOV.UK's Head of Tech and the lead technologists
+- GOV.UK's Head of Tech and the senior tech team
-- The CDDO domains team (the lead technologists can contact them)
+- The CDDO domains team (the senior tech team can contact them)

 2nd line should be notified of any planned changes via email.